lorrli274/next/courses/community/Google-s Python Class/Exercises/Baby Names/01-Overview.md

 The Social Security administration has this neat data by year of what names are most popular for babies born that year in the USA.
-See [social security baby names](http://www.socialsecurity.gov/OACT/babynames/).
+Check it out: [social security baby names](http://www.socialsecurity.gov/OACT/babynames/).

 The files for this exercise are in the *babynames html files* directory.
 The files *baby1990.html* and *baby1992.html* contain raw html, similar to what you get visiting the above social security site.
 Take a look at the html and think about how you might scrape the data out of it.